The Best Skincare Products for Anti-Aging

 Antioxidants: Vitamin C, Vitamin E, and Ferulic Acid

-These ingredients are used To neutralize and protect against free radicals, and should be used together for best results.
+These ingredients neutralize and protect against free radicals, and should be used together for best results.

 Known biologically as: L-ascorbic acid (an AHA – alpha-hydroxy acid)

-In addition, Vitamin C is proven to be an effective UV free radical neutralizer, which is not achieved through sunscreen.
+In addition, Vitamin C is an effective UV free radical neutralizer.

 Vitamin E actually refers to a group of oil soluble oxidants.
-There are many different types of Vitamin E, but is almost always known as tocopherol in skin-care products.
+There are many different types of Vitamin E, but is almost always labeled tocopherol in skin-care products.

 Vitamin E is oil based, so can cause some breakouts, so if you have sensitive skin, skip it!

-Is a potent free-radical scavenger that is best used in combination with other antioxidants.
-Ferulic Acid is a plant based antioxidant found naturally in bran, oats, rice, eggplants, citrus, and apple seeds.
+Ferulic acid is a potent free-radical scavenger that works best in combination with other antioxidants.
+It is a plant based antioxidant found naturally in bran, oats, rice, eggplants, citrus, and apple seeds.

-When Vitamin C, Vitamin E, and Ferulic Acid are combined, they work synergisticly together to protect the skin from UV rays dramatically.
+When Vitamin C, Vitamin E, and Ferulic Acid are combined, they work synergistically together to protect the skin from UV rays dramatically.